tc39/notes/meetings/2019-07/july-24.md

 JHD: And then you've changed the requirement that …

-(MS and JHD exchange a bit more… not recorded)
+(MLS and JHD exchange a bit more… not recorded)

 BF: We're talking about, if polyfill code runs sync at the top of the page, and if it tries to access async-only code, it could install the very first reaction handler, it could do whatever it wants before any user code runs.
 I don't know how user code could act on a built-in module before the first thing to act on it.
 If a polyfill can always act before user code, what's preventing it from using its job?